 Why are conventional socks actually cut in the shape of a trapezoid in the anterior, forcing the toes to crowd together?
 That’s the question that Dr. Wieland Kinz and his research team asked themselves, and the answer came courtesy of their brainchild, plus12socks: They run in a straight line along the big toe, which creates a fantastic amount of room.

-The story behind the Admiral Butterfly
+The story behind the anatomically shaped socks

 But let’s rewind the narrative a little more and join Wieland on his quest for the sock.
 After all, he’s been dedicated to the cause of healthy children’s feet for a good 20 years together with the Austrian research team Children’s Feet – Children’s Shoes.
 The sports scientist became involved in the topic during his studies while working for a shoe company that was looking to expand its product line to include children’s shoes.